larrydodson/Pewlett-Hackard-Analysis/README.md

   2. Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett-Hackard employees?

   What is shown in Figure-5 and Figure-3 below, is that the number of candidates as mentors is very limited, when compared to the number of employees to retire based on Title.
 This ratio is high, and likely not maintainable.
 Examples - For Technique Leader the ratio is 77 Mentors to 4,502 retiring.
 For Staff it is 155 Mentors to 40,497 Sr and Staff retiring.
-These are extremely high ratios, and likely very difficult to maintain.
+These are extremely high ratios, and likely very difficult to support.

 .